Procedure Guide ·Dental Cleaning ·2026

 Recovery & Aftercare

-Most cats go home the same day and recover from anesthesia within 12-24 hours.
-Soft food for 1-3 days if gums are tender.
-If extractions were performed, soft food for 7-10 days and pain medication.
-Establish home dental care with brushing or dental treats.
-Annual cleanings are recommended for most cats.
+Same-day discharge; anesthesia recovery within 12-24 hours.
+Soft food for 1-3 days if gums are tender, or 7-10 days with extractions.
+Establish home dental care with brushing or treats.
+Annual cleanings recommended.
 Recovery from cleaning alone is 24-48 hours

 Total Cost - $300-$700